karilint/rnames/docs/dev_environment.md

 ```
 docker-compose logs -f
 ```
-NOTE: The logs may show a failure to run tests the first time the containers are built in a new environment.
-This is normal; see **Running tests** (below) on how to resolve this issue.
+NOTE: The logs may show a failure to run tests unless proper privileges for Django have been set.
+This is normal; see [Running tests](./testing.md).

 If you want to shutdown the containers, you can run this command.
 ```